25 over-the-top Christmas displays from across America

 Miracle on 34th Street in Hampden in Baltimore, Maryland

-Neighbors on 34th Street in Baltimore's Hampden neighborhood have decked their homes in Christmas lights for 75 years, according to CBS News Balitmore.
+Neighbors on 34th Street in Baltimore's Hampden neighborhood have decked their homes in Christmas lights for more than 75 years, according to CBS News Baltimore.
 Decorations range from traditional angels, Santas, and candy canes to uniquely Baltimore additions like crabs made out of red twinkling lights, Orioles and Ravens decor, and even a Christmas tree made of hubcaps.
 Anyone who wants to take in the festive street can walk by for free from the Saturday after Thanksgiving through New Year's Day.

 An Old Time Christmas at Silver Dollar City in Branson, Missouri